haqpl/haqpl.github.io/_posts/2020-01-01-XSS-introduction-and-challenge-writeup.md

 ## Lvl01:

-By following the steps from “Brief XSS methology” we can see here that our probe broke the rendering of the HTML - this is usually a good sign for pentester and not that good for a developer :) You can read it as: some of the probe’s characters  are not properly encoded/escaped  before returning them to the client and therefore interpreted by a browser as a legit code, having the influence on the final look/JavaScript workflow of the page.
+By following the steps from “Brief XSS methology” we can see here that our probe broke the rendering of the HTML - this is usually a good sign for pentester and not that good for a developer :) You can read it as: some of the probe’s characters  are not properly encoded/escaped  before returning them to the client and therefore interpreted by a browser as a legit code, having an influence on the final look/JavaScript workflow of the page.

 {% include figure.html file="/assets/lvl01.png" alt="/assets/lvl01.png" max-width="500px" number="1" caption="Localizing the injection context." %}